ResetXPDR/MSFS2020_AutoFPS/README.md

     - Requires at least 15% FPS headroom above target FPS to work at all.
 If you use an FPS cap, set your target FPS to at least 15% below it, preferably more.
     - When enabled, the TLOD Min + seek process will automatically start when commencing a flight, regardless of your aircraft's position, and at the conclusion of a flight when on the ground and stopped.
     - This seeking process can be manually restarted by pressing the Reset button, should flight conditions change such that the original TLOD Min + is no longer valid.
-    - When seeking on the ground, TLOD Min + will progressively increase, in larger steps at first, until a higher TLOD Min with 15% FPS headroom is still available.
+    - When seeking on the ground, TLOD Min + will progressively increase, in larger steps at first, until a higher TLOD Min with less than 15% FPS headroom is available.
     - On climb out, TLOD Min + will remain set until your aircraft passes the calculated altitude threshold for the app priority mode to transition from TLOD to FPS priority.
     - While in FPS priority mode, TLOD Min + will calculate to be 50% of the lower of either whatever TLOD you are currently getting or TLOD Max without TLOD Mtn Amt, but no lower than TLOD Min.
     - On descent through a calculated altitude threshold above ground that gives the app time to reduce TLOD to Min at a moderate rate, TLOD Min + will lock until landed.